robertguss/go-basics-softcover-book/chapters/go-basics-1-installing-go-on-a-mac.md

 # Installing Go on a Mac

-In this chapter, I am going to show you how to install & setup Go for Mac and also how to setup VS Code for writing Go code.

-## Install

 The easiest way to install go is via go's website [Golang.org](https://golang.org/dl).
 After going to this page, click on the link for 'Apple macOS' and run the installer.

 If you have [Homebrew](https://brew.sh/) installed you can run the command `brew install golang`